Aaron Meijers: Club career

 Meijers was born in Delft.
 Aged six he moved to Andijk, where he started playing for AVV Andijk (now Sporting Andijk).
 In 2000 Meijers joined FC Volendam.
 After four years in the first team of FC Volendam he moved to RKC Waalwijk.
 With both FC Volendam and RKC Waalwijk Meijers won the Eerste Divisie.
 In 2012 Meijers went to ADO Den Haag.

 For the 2020–21 season, he was loaned to Sparta Rotterdam.
 After returning to ADO Den Haag and beginning the 2021–22 season there, on 30 August 2021 he returned to Sparta on a permanent basis.

+In the summer of 2023, Meijers returned to RKC Waalwijk on a one-season deal.

 International career

 Meijers, along with fellow ADO player Jens Toornstra was invited to train with the national team in 2012 by Louis van Gaal.